-- The beachfront remains closed in front of affected houses and Wamberal Surf Club carpark is closed as it is being used as a holding area for the works.
+- The beachfront remains closed in front of affected houses but Wamberal carpark is open and beachgoers can access other parts of the beach.

 - Crews will continue to monitor the area and remain on standby to provide further assistance.

-- All access to the beach has been closed.
+- All accesses to the beach have been closed.
 Please stay away from the area.